 David points out that California bay leaves are twice as strong as the imported ones (which are sometimes labeled “Turkish”), and they will make this cake even better because of it.

 I used the puny dried ones I had on hand, and they still managed to infuse the cake with a subtle but enchanting aroma of eucalyptus.

 The cake is simple to mix by hand using just a few bowls.
 Another nice touch is piping butter down the center of the batter, which makes a nice bakery-style crack in the baked cake.

 On another note, My Paris Kitchen is the first ebook I’ve ever purchased.
-I embrace technology of all sorts, but I’ve been swearing up and down that I will never give up on actual books, with their front and back covers, pages to turn, distinctive printery smells and ribbon bookmarks.
-I do love looking at magazines on my iPad – the quality of digital images is stellar and I don’t miss the piles of unread issues stacking up around the house.
-But reading this cookbook as an ebook was disappointing.
-I miss seeing the layout of the book unfold as I turn the pages and the photos seem undersized; when I try to zoom in on images they become distorted.
+I embrace technology of all sorts, but I’ve been swearing up and down that I will never give up on actual books, with their front and back covers, pages to turn, distinctive printed smells and ribbon bookmarks.

 I saw the actual book while browsing at a bookstore the other day, and I picked it up.
 I was taken in by the beauty of the design and the stunning photography in a way the e-version doesn’t even come close to.
 Plus it’s so annoying to try to follow a recipe on a tablet when it insists on going to sleep while getting ingredients ready.

 What do you think?
-Are cookbooks on your electronic devices?
+Do you read cookbooks on your portable devices?

-- 1 stick plus 1 tablespoon butter, sliced; at room temperature
+- 1 stick (125 g) plus 1 tablespoon butter, sliced, at room temperature

-- 8-10 small to medium sized bay laurel leaves, fresh or dried
+- 8-10 small to medium-sized bay leaves, fresh or dried

 - 1 teaspoon baking powder